List-decoding algorithms for lifted codes: Introduction

 Our main result is an algorithm for list-decoding and local list-decoding of lifted codes.
 We show that lifted codes of distance $\delta$ can be efficiently list-decoded and locally list-decoded (in sublinear-time) upto their ``Johnson radius" ($1- \sqrt{1-\delta}$).
 Combined with the local testability of lifted codes, this also implies that lifted codes can be locally tested in the high-error regime, upto the Johnson radius.

-It is well known that Reed-Muller codes can be list decoded and locally list-decoded upto the Johnson radius~\cite{PW, STV}\footnote{To locally list-decode all the way upto the Johnson bound, one actually needs a variant of~\cite{STV} given in~\cite{BK-planes}.}.
+It is well known that Reed-Muller codes can be list decoded and locally list-decoded upto the Johnson radius~\cite{PW, STV}\footnote{To locally list-decode all the way upto the Johnson bound, one actually needs a variant of~\cite{STV} given in~\cite{BK-planes}.} \footnote{There is another regime, where $q$ is constant, in which the Reed-Muller codes can be list-decoded beyond the Johnson bound, upto the minimum distance.
+See~\cite{GKZ08, Gop10, BL14}}.
 Our result shows that a lifted code, which is a natural algebraic supercode of Reed-Muller codes, despite having a vastly greater rate than the corresponding Reed-Muller code, loses absolutely nothing in terms of any (local) algorithmic decoding / testing properties.

 In the appendix, we also prove two other results as part of the basic toolkit for working with lifted codes. \begin{itemize} \item Explicit interpolating sets: For a lifted code $\mathcal C$, we give a strongly explicit subset $S$ of $\F_q^m$ such that for every $g: S \to \F_q$, there is a unique lifted codeword $f: \F_q^m \to \F_q$ from $\mathcal C$ with $f|_{S} = g$.
 The main interest in explicit interpolating sets for us is that it allows us to convert the {\em sublinear-time} local correction algorithm for lifted codes into a {\em sublinear-time} local decoding algorithm for lifted codes (earlier the known sublinear-time local correction, only implied low-query-complexity local decoding, without any associated sublinear-time local decoding algorithm).